dknific/springfield-api/README.md

 6. If an `ApiKeyAuthentication` class is instantianted, the appropriate API controller will be reached and will respond with the requested data.

 ## 4. Why is the Repository Class Empty?
-The repository class extends the native JpaRepository class.
-By default, this class imports a bunch of stuff that's ready-to-go out of the box.

-Unless you need to define custom queries, this class on it's own will provide you everything you need to do basic queries to your database.
+The repository layer of the application (*sometimes called the Data Access Layer*) is responsible for making connections to the SQL database and executing queries.

+In this particular app, the `SimpsonsCharacterService.java` class calls upon this repository interface to handle executing the actual SQL queries on the SQL database when our controller is executed.
+By having our `SimpsonsRepository.java` class extend `JpaRepository` (*provided via* `Spring Data`) we can use built-in SQL methods like `findAll()` to auto-generate simple SQL queries.
+By passing in type arugments of `<SimpsonsCharacter, UUID>` to the `JpaRepository` interface, we're telling our repository interface that the data will be formatted as `SimpsonsCharacter`, using a `UUID` as IDs.

+In other words, this empty `SimpsonsRepository` interface exists to set the database data type as `SimpsonsCharacter.java`, and extends JPA Repository to provide access to built-in methods from `JpaRepository/Spring Data JPA`.

-## 5. Hibernate and the CustomPhysicalNamingStrategy Config
+## 5. Hibernate and the `CustomPhysicalNamingStrategy` Config
-Hibernate is a library that maps Java classes to database tables.
-By using annotations like `@Table`, `@Column`, and so on, you are telling Hibernate how to map and auto-generate SQL queries.
+Hibernate is an Object-Relational Mapper (ORM) that maps Java classes to database tables.
+It takes the entity class models you're using in your API and maps them to whatever table or database you're accessing.
+Importantly, it works together with `JpaRepository` when it generates SQL querries.

-By default, Hibernate uses a naming strategy where a table named `SimpsonsCharacter` gets mapped to `simpsons_character`; a field named `FirstName` gets mapped to `first_name`, and so on.
+By using annotations like `@Table` and `@Column` within your entity model class files, you tell Hibernate how to map data found in the database to your Java models.
+However, you need to make sure that the fields in your entity model match the columns in your SQL database.
+By default, Hibernate uses a naming strategy wherein a table named `SimpsonsCharacter` gets converted to a table name of `simpsons_character`; a class field named `FirstName` gets mapped to a column name of `first_name`, and so on.

-To bypass this functionality, you can tell physically tell Hibernate what you would like it to auto-generate.
-These configurations can be found in the `/config/CustomPhysicalNamingStrategy.java` file.
+To bypass this functionality, you can tell Hibernate how it should name the columns and tables in its SQL querries.
+These are done using methods with the `@Override` annotation, and can be found in `/config/CustomPhysicalNamingStrategy.java`.
+Taking the override for method `toPhysicalTableName()` as an example, we can see that the config now tells Hibernate to just return the class model field name as is, instead of making it lowercase and adding an underscore.
 ## 6. Directory Structure of Project:
 ```
 📁/simpsons-list